Subscribe To This Site

 This could be a very green alternative for anyone with a small growing area.
 The construction is of wood, steel and polyethylene.

-If you are keen enough to build your own greenhouse, here is a great book to help you!
+If you are keen enough to build your own greenhouse, How to Build Your Own Greenhouse is a great book.
+It has details on watering and heating systems, too.

 Greenfootsteps Home - for more easy green living ideas